The Primary Objective Of Accounting Is To Provide Information For

 • Standardization: Following standardized accounting principles (GAAP or IFRS) enhances comparability across different entities.

-4. Verifiability: This means that independent observers could reach the same conclusions using the same information.
+4. Verifiability: So in practice, independent observers could reach the same conclusions using the same information.

 • Direct Verification: This involves directly observing the item being measured, such as counting inventory.